 Do what the employer instructs

-- Check the organization website.
-This might instruct you to submit to an online system, or email or mail.
+- Check the organization website and/or the job posting you're responding to.
+This might instruct you to submit to an online system, or email.

-- If you are speaking with (listening to) a representative in person (career fair, information session, presentation to your club, chance meeting when traveling, etc.), do what s/he instructs.
-If s/he is not clear (e.g. "you can send me your resume"), ask for clarification (e.g. "Do you prefer resumes sent by email or hard copy?")
+- If you are speaking with (listening to) a representative in person (career fair, information session, presentation to your club, chance meeting when traveling, etc.), do what the person instructs.
+If the person is not clear (e.g. "you can send me your resume"), ask for clarification (e.g. "Do you prefer resumes sent by email or do you have an online system?")

 - This is the only way the organization can effectively and efficiently receive, process, manage and track the large volume it receives.

-- Federal regulation requires that applicants be treated and defined the same way; thus all applicants may be required to apply in the same way.
+- Federal regulations require that applicants be treated and defined the same way; thus all applicants may be required to apply in the same way.

-- Large employers typically have Applicant Tracking Systems (ATS) that enable them to manage the volume of applicants.
+- Large employers typically have an Applicant Tracking System (ATS) that enables them to manage the volume of applicants.

 - Email includes so much spam and virus potential in attachments.
 Receiving a large volume of resumes by email is impractical and risky.

 - This takes a lot of work.
 Obviously you cannot hand-deliver a resume in all situations.

 - This might depend on the competitiveness and the culture of the industry you are pursuing.
 It can make a positive impression to show up in person, well-dressed, and hand-deliver an envelope containing your resume and cover letter, using a friendly demeanor and excellent interpersonal skills with the employees you do encounter.
 This might be possible if you are visiting a location/city/town in which you want to work and/or have identified specific firms/businesses/organizations to target in your job search.